jwl/meemdeeb/README.md

 # meemdeeb

-A simple searchable and tagable meme database.
+A simple searchable and taggable meme database.

 ## Description